openstack-archive/fuel-docs/pages/operations/troubleshoot/2000-docker-disk-full.rst

-To recover a corrupted PostgreSQL database, you can import the dump to another PostgreSQL installation, where you can get a clean dump that you then import to your PostgreSQL container.
+To recover a corrupted PostgreSQL database, you can import the dump to another PostgreSQL installation, where you can get a clean dump that you then import to your PostgreSQL container:

 .. code-block:: bash